 The water from green coconut is sweet, thirst quenching and has all the minerals needed for rehydration purposes.
 The coconut flowers have many medicinal uses and are used as an ingredient in many traditional medicines, especially in medicines meant for new mothers.
 The palm’s leaves and bark are used by locals to create rainproof roofing.

-Apart from providing shade, food, fuel, housing and medicinal materials, these trees also offers shorelines protection from erosion as its long roots will weave their way through the ground.
+Apart from providing shade, food, fuel, housing and medicinal materials, these trees also offer shorelines protection from erosion as its long roots will weave their way through the ground.

 The esteem with which the stately native Royal Palm is regarded by Dominicans is revealed in the fact that it is used in the national emblem featured on the Dominican flag.
 The fronds of the Royal Palm appear on the coat of arms of the nation as well as on Dominican coins and stamps.

 So this beautiful palm trees won’t be useful for you just for a bit of shadow that you will need under the warm sun of the Caribbean but you can enjoy drinking coconut water on the beach or buying some coconut oil to get more tanned and have a beautiful and healthy skin at the end of your vacation!